After-Shock/Cloudbox-wiki/Cloudflare-Manually.md

 1. Sign up for [Cloudflare](https://www.cloudflare.com/).

-1. Set your name server on your domain registrar's website (e.g. GoDaddy, Namecheap, etc) to what Cloudflare instructs you to.
+1. Set the nameservers to what Cloudflare instructs you to, on your domain registrar's website (e.g. GoDaddy, Namecheap, etc).

 1. Go to the "Crypto" tab and set SSL to "Full (strict)"